leon4rd/test/README.md

-## Why did Sweden start painting barcodes on the sides of their battleships?
-So they could Scandinavian.
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!